About

 Fees and Rebates

 The Australian Psychological Society recommended fee until 30th June 2026 for a standard psychological consultation of 46-60 minutes is $318.
-The Rewilding Psychologist currently charges a rate of $222.
+The Rewilding Psychologist currently charges a rate of $222 for standard referrals.
+Work Cover and NDIS fees are determined as per recommended fee schedules.

 You may be eligible for a Medicare benefit rebate for face-to-face sessions with a Mental Health Care Plan (10 sessions per calendar year) from your GP.
 The Medicare rebate benefit for psychological services is currently $98.95 that you will receive back into your bank account.